napari/napari/docs/explanations/rendering.md

 needs to be loaded into RAM and then transferred into VRAM.
 Loading into RAM must be done in a thread since we don't know how long it will take.
 For example loading data over the internet or doing a complex calculation to produce the data could both take a really long time.
-We are going to use the new `@thread_worker` interface for our thread pool.

 Loading into VRAM is a different story because it must happen in the GUI thread, at least with OpenGL.
 Therefore we need to amortize the load over some number of frames.
 We will set a budget, for example 5 milliseconds.
 Each frame can spend up to that much time loading data into VRAM before it starts drawing.
-In this case it's important that no single chunk takes more than 5 milliseconds to transfer.
+It's important that no single chunk takes more than 5 milliseconds to transfer, otherwise we will definitely go over our budget transferring that chunk.

 ![paging-chunks](images/paging-chunks.png)

-Viewed as a timeline, the rendering thread has regularly spaced frames, while the IO and compute threads load data into RAM in parallel.
+When the rendering process is viewed as a timeline, the rendering thread has regularly spaced frames, while the IO and compute threads load data into RAM in parallel.
+When a paging/compute operation finishes it puts the data into RAM and marks it as available, so the renderer can use it during the next frame.

 ![timeline](images/timeline.png)